RealMaybe/Storage-Provider/README.en.md

 ---

-## Three, Methods for storing and retrieving content
+## Methods for storing and retrieving content

 ### 1. `Storage`